sullrich/golang-gin-lua/README.md

 # golang-gin-lua

 ## This is a simple golang webserver using gin that invokes lua scripts.
+This repo is for educational usage currently.

 ### Testing
 ```